filamentgroup/grunticon/README.md

 #### Automating color variations

-Grunticon allows you to output any icon in different colors simply by changing its filename to the following syntax: `myfile.colors-red-aa0000-gray.svg`.
+Grunticon allows you to output any icon in different colors simply by changing its filename to the following syntax: `myfilename.colors-red-aa0000-gray.svg`.
 In this example, any color names or hexidecimal values that follow `colors-` and are separated by a dash will be used to generate additional icons of that color.
 By default, each icon will be assigned a numbered class name for CSS use.
 You can improve the class naming conventions by defining color variables in your gruntfile's `colors` option shown above.
 When defined, you can reference a color variable in place of a color in your file names, and the generated classes will use that variable name as well.
 See the `gruntfile.js`'s `colors` option and the sample bear svg for an example of color automation.

+*A note on filesize impact:* Adding color variations of an icon involves creating duplicates of that icon's SVG source in the CSS, so unfortunately, each color variation will cause an increase in filesize.
+However, transferring CSS with gzip compression can negate much of this filesize increase, and we highly recommend always transferring with gzip.
+In testing, we found that creating a color variation of every icon in our example set increased overall size by 25%, rather than 100% as a raw text duplicate would increase.
+That said, size increases for non-SVG-supporting browsers will be more dramatic, as the fallback PNGs will not have the heavy transfer compression as SVG enjoys.
+We advise using this feature on a case-by-case basis to ensure overhead is kept to a minimum.

 ## Browser testing results for icon output